 - Reviewing administration processes

-- Reviewing use of office facilities and enabling remote working
+- Reviewing the use of office facilities and enabling remote working

-- Exploring viability of telephone and video assessments
+- Exploring the viability of telephone and video assessments

 Mental wellbeing of staff

-It is essential that it is recognised that liaison psychiatry staff and their colleagues in the general hospital are likely to be under significant pressure and to experience stress related to issues at both work and home and will require support.
+It is essential that it is recognised that liaison psychiatry staff and their colleagues in the general hospital have and will be under significant pressure and stress related to issues at both work and home, and require support.